mY9Yd2/ytcw/README.md

 I plan to provide example systemd service files in the future.
 The database columns and API fields are mostly aligned with the yt-dlp JSON output.

+## Development

+You can set up a local configuration inside the `config/` folder named `config.local.toml` and override only the settings you need, such as the database password.

 ### Rewrite Reason

 This is a rewrite of my previous yt-channel-watcher project, which was originally written in Python.